- Route: Rockies

-Some things that I enjoy doing on my free time include running, baking, cooking, traveling, and spending quality time with my friends and family.
+Some things that I enjoy doing on my free time include training/biking (of course), running, baking, cooking, traveling, and spending quality time with my friends and family.
 I am a big fan of adventure and trying new things.
 I am an enneagram 6w7 and myers-briggs ENFJ if you are into personality tests.
-My favorite foods include dumplings, smoothie bowls, fried tofu, and oat milk lattes.
+My favorite foods include homemade dumplings, acai smoothie bowls, fried tofu, and oat milk lattes.

 I am currently involved with other UT organizations such as Alpha Delta Pi, the Austin Stone College Ministry, and the Kendra Scott WEL Institute Student Advisory Board.
 Throughout my time in college, I have held many leadership roles and participated in Ignite Texas, Mount Nebo, and Target Your Future.
 I have also been on two different study abroad programs in Athens, Greece and Vienna, Austria.